Oleh Luzhnyi: Dynamo Kyiv

 Luzhnyi signed for Dynamo Kyiv in 1989 and became a regular at right-back, winning the domestic double in 1990 and seven consecutive Ukrainian league titles between 1993 and 1999.
-He was the captain of Dynamo Kyiv's Champions League sides that defeated FC Barcelona 3–0 at home and 4–0 away in the group stage of the 1997–98 season and eliminated holders Real Madrid 3–1 on aggregate in the quarter finals en route to the semi-finals in 1998–99.
+He was the captain of Dynamo Kyiv's Champions League sides that defeated Barcelona 3–0 at home and 4–0 away in the group stage of the 1997–98 season and eliminated holders Real Madrid 3–1 on aggregate in the quarter finals en route to the semi-finals in 1998–99.

 Arsenal

 Luzhnyi signed for English club Arsenal in the summer of 1999 after impressing manager Arsène Wenger in Kyiv's clashes with Arsenal in the Champions League.
 He was signed as cover for Lee Dixon, although he was unable to fully displace the England international.
 While never a regular starter with the Gunners (the young Cameroonian Lauren was signed a year later as Dixon's long-term replacement), Luzhnyi still played 110 matches in four years at the club, either at right-back or, less frequently, at centre-back, and even captained the team once in the League Cup.
-In the 2001–02 season he won a double (the FA Premier League and the FA Cup) with Arsenal.
-He contributed 18 league appearances as Arsenal won the 2001-02 FA Premier League.
+In the 2001–02 season, he won a double (the FA Premier League and the FA Cup) with Arsenal.
+He contributed 18 league appearances, as Arsenal won the 2001-02 FA Premier League.
 His last match for the Gunners was the 2003 FA Cup Final (which Arsenal won, beating Southampton 1–0), Luzhny's best performance for the club.

 Wolverhampton Wanderers

 Luzhnyi signed for newly promoted Wolverhampton Wanderers in the summer of 2003.
-He spent a single season there, but only made ten appearances for the side and was released by Wolves in the summer of 2004 following their relegation from the Premier League.
+He spent a single season there, but only made ten appearances for the side, and was released by Wolves in the summer of 2004 following their relegation from the Premier League.

 International career

 On the international stage, Luzhnyi made his debut at the age of 20 for the Soviet Union in 1989, winning eight caps but missing the 1990 World Cup because of injury.
+He also missed out on the final match-up with Yugoslavia for the 1990 UEFA European Under-21 Championship title.
+At the quarter finals of the under-21 tournament, the Soviet Union under-21 team managed to eliminate the under-21 team of West Germany, which had players like Stefan Effenberg, Oliver Bierhoff, Marcel Witeczek, and others.

-After the Soviet Union's dissolution, Luzhnyi went on to play for Ukraine, playing 52 times for his country between 1992 and 2003, although his side never reached a tournament finals, losing three times in the play-offs.
+After the Soviet Union's dissolution, Luzhnyi became one of the few former Soviet international players who went on to play for Ukraine, playing 52 times for his country between 1992 and 2003.
+However, his side never reached the tournament finals, losing three times in the play-offs.

 Luzhnyi captained the national side a record 39 times and achieved immense personal recognition in his country.
 In December 2000 he was voted into the Ukrainian 'Team of the Century' according to a poll by The Ukrainsky Futbol weekly.
-Luzhnyi received the fourth biggest number of votes, behind only to Oleh Blokhin, Andriy Shevchenko and Anatoliy Demyanenko.
+Luzhnyi received the fourth biggest number of votes, behind only to Oleg Blokhin, Andriy Shevchenko and Anatoliy Demyanenko.